Pilonidal Cyst Removal in Children: What to Expect at Home

 • Have your child avoid sitting for a long time while healing.
 And keep your child from sitting on hard surfaces.

-• Many children are able to return to normal activities anywhere from a couple of days to several weeks, depending on the type of surgery they had.
+• Many children are able to return to normal activities within a few days to a couple of weeks, depending on the type of surgery they had.

 Diet